-Regional investment cooperation for South Asian countries are a recent phenomenon for discussion both at academia as well as policy maker level.
-With growing linkages between countries at regional and sub-regional level along with increasing scope for outward investment by the private sector, the issue of investment needs to be discussed beyond as a mean for regional and sub-regional cooperation of trade.
-Investment in South Asia both inward and outward is highly imbalanced and concentrated to few locations particularly in India.
-Unless other countries are able to develop the competitive strength, it would not be easy to attract more investment in those locations by simply allowing outward investment from respective South Asian countries.
+Regional investment cooperation in South Asian countries are a recent phenomenon for discussion both at academia as well as policy maker level.
+With growing linkages between countries at regional and sub-regional level along with increasing scope for outward investment by the private sector, the issue of investment needs to be discussed as means for regional and sub-regional cooperation in trade.
+Investment in South Asia, both inward and outward, is highly imbalanced and concentrated at few locations, particularly India.
+Unless other countries are able to develop the competitive strength, it would not be easy for them to attract more investment by simply allowing outward investment from respective South Asian countries.
 Despite limited regional integration, South Asian economies are increasingly integrated with other economies under various initiatives.
-In these cases, the issue of investment is increasingly getting importance along with trade and other issues.
-The objective of this paper is to illustrate the scope of investment cooperation not only as a mean for trade but also for investment targeting both domestic and extra regional market.
-This has five sections, status of investment cooperation under the framework of SAARC and scope of investment cooperation in Bangladesh, China, India and Myanmar (BCIM) region are discussed in section 2 and 3 respectively, section 4 carries our suggestions regarding deepening investment cooperation in the region and ends with a small conclusion.
+In these economics, the issue of investment is increasingly getting importance along with trade and other issues.
+The objective of this paper is to illustrate the scope of investment cooperation not only as means for trade expansion but also for investment targeting both domestic and extra regional market.
+The paper has five sections.
+The status of investment cooperation under the framework of SAARC and the scope of investment cooperation in the BIMSTEC region and BCIM countries (Bangladesh, China, India and Myanmar) are discussed in section 2, 3 and 4, respectively.
+Section 5 contains our suggestions regarding deepening investment cooperation in the region, and, Section 6 concludes.
 Data have been used from various secondary sources/database available on the internet.